aws-samples/aws-digital-content-creation-render-environment/README.md

 * set up [Worker Nodes](docs/workers-setup.md)
 * set up [Blender and submit a job](docs/blender.md)

+## Local Development
+See [Local Development](LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.

 ## Running the tests

 The solution has been tested using [taskcat](https://github.com/aws-quickstart/taskcat) the tool that tests AWS CloudFormation templates.